-You can deduct some ordinary expenses you incur from a hobby.
+If you're wondering, "What can I claim on my taxes?" and you have a hobby, pay attention: You can deduct some ordinary expenses you incur from a hobby.
 Unlike a business, a hobby is an endeavor from which you do not expect to profit.
-If you suffer losses due to a hobby, you cannot deduct the loss from your income.
+If you suffer a loss due to a hobby, you cannot deduct the loss from your income.

-Taxpayers have the option of deducting either the state and local income taxes or state and local general sales taxes they paid during the tax year, but not both.
-If you live in a state with no income tax, consider deducting state and local sales taxes you paid.
+Taxpayers have the option of deducting either state and local income taxes or state and local general sales taxes they paid during the tax year, but not both.
+If you live in a state with no income tax, consider deducting state sales tax and local sales taxes that you paid.

-You can claim certain taxes imposed on you as itemized deductions.
+You can claim certain taxes as itemized deductions.
 Apart from state and local sales tax, you can also deduct:

 - Local and state personal property taxes

 - Foreign, local and state real estate taxes

 8. State Balance Due

 You might have owed additional taxes on a prior year's state return and paid for them in a later tax year.
 If that's the case, you might be able to deduct the taxes you paid.